 MARKETING STRATEGIES AND TOOLS

-Th section outlines the strategies that have been used to market iSGTW throughout e-ScienceTalk.
+This section outlines the strategies that have been used to market iSGTW throughout e-ScienceTalk.
 These strategies were first outlined in the D3.3 Marketing Strategy Report [R1].

 Conferences and Events

 During the e-ScienceTalk project, iSGTW attended 38 events and meetings (see Figure 1).
 ISGTW’s participation at these events included staffing booths in the exhibition areas for events, and also supporting GridCast to blog live from the events and to source stories for articles.
 Conferences are a good way to increase exposure and reach out to new communities.
 The hashtag (#) from events can be used to promote stories and to respond to news and developments at the conference.